-Arkansas – It costs $50 to apply for and Arkansas sales tax permit.
+Arkansas – It costs $50 to apply for an Arkansas sales tax permit.

-Colorado – It costs $16 to apply for a Colorado sales tax permit.
-Permits must also be renewed every 2 years at a cost of $16.
+Colorado – It costs $63 to apply for a Colorado sales tax permit.
+Permits must also be renewed every 2 years.

 Florida – There is a $5 fee only if you elect to register by paper.
 Registering online is free.